Rachel pushed for genetic testing after losing her mum to breast cancer and discovered that she was BRCA2+. She shares her story.

 "I only wish my mum could've been able to make the same choice"Rachel Firmin

-Three months later I got the phone call and was shocked when I was told I had the BRCA2 gene mutation.
+Three months later I got the phone call and was shocked when I was told I had the BRCA2 gene fault.
 In fact, shocked was an understatement.
 Medical professionals had told me it would be highly unlikely that I should have anything to worry about, so I didn’t take the news very well as I was unprepared for this outcome.
 All I could think about was my poor amazing mum who went through hell and kept thinking that I didn’t want it to be my fate too.
 I wanted to see my children and possible grandchildren grow up.

 After being told about preventative surgery it was a no-brainer to reduce my chances from 85% to 5% of getting cancer.
 However, the thought of the operation filled me with dread and fear.
 After further counselling and three years later, at the age of 36 I decided to have a double mastectomy and reconstructive surgery at the same time.